blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-Changing the table's headers from "Field" and "Value" to the dialog's field captions forces a change to the code and how it handles the <code>Table</code> object.
+After we change the table headers from "Field" and "Value" to the field captions in the dialog, we must then change how the code handles the <code>Table</code> object.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Edited step definitions</div></div><pre><code class="language-csharp">
 [When(@"I add an address to the current constituent")]